xpack/web-doxygen/website/docs/manual/pages/commands.md

 </div>

-<p>The parameter description is a paragraph with no special internal structure.
-All visual enhancement commands may be used inside the paragraph.</p>
+The parameter description is a paragraph with no special internal structure.
+All visual enhancement commands may be used inside the paragraph.

-<p>Multiple adjacent <span class="doxyComputerOutput">\param</span> commands will be joined into a single paragraph.
+Multiple adjacent <span class="doxyComputerOutput">\param</span> commands will be joined into a single paragraph.
 Each parameter description will start on a new line.
 The <span class="doxyComputerOutput">\param</span> description ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdfn">\fn</a> for an example.</p>
+See section <a href="#cmdfn">\fn</a> for an example.

-<p>Note that you can also document multiple parameters with a single <span class="doxyComputerOutput">\param</span> command using a comma separated list.
-Here is an example:</p>
+Note that you can also document multiple parameters with a single <span class="doxyComputerOutput">\param</span> command using a comma separated list.
+Here is an example:

 <div class="doxyProgramListing">